AnomSanjaya/Lenovo-ThinkPad-xx40-Series-AIO/README.md

 </br>

 ## ⚠️ Disclaimer
-This guide is only for the Lenovo ThinkPad T440p.
+This guide is only for the Lenovo ThinkPad 40 series.
 I am NOT responsible for any harm you cause to your device.
 This guide is provided "as-is" and all steps taken are done at your own risk.

 > **Warning**
 > macOS Ventura is still in Beta!
 I do not recommend this for productive use!